Goma Air Flight 409: Aircraft

-The aircraft involved by the crash was a Let L-410, built in 2014 for Summit Air (then operating as Goma Air), registration 9N-AKY.
+The aircraft involved in the crash was a Let L-410, built in 2014 for Goma Air (then operating as Goma Air), registration 9N-AKY.
 The aircraft was involved in a prior minor accident on 2 June 2015, where the flight from Jomsom landed in Pokhara with the nose gear retracted.
 All 18 passengers on board were safe, but the aircraft suffered damage to its nose.

-Crew
+Victims

 The Captain, 48 year-old Parash Kumar Rai, had over 9000 flight hours logged, and since joining the airline, had flown over 1900 hours on L-410 aircraft.
 He died shortly after being pulled from the wreckage.
 The co-pilot, Shreejan Manandhar died at 21:30 local time in intensive care at Lukla Hospital.
 The cabin crew member survived the crash and was soon medically evacuated to Kathmandu for further treatment.